Residential Energy Conservation Ordinance (RECO)

 - Knob and Tube Wiring Safety Form -- Required when attic insulation is to be installed, and there is Knob & Tube wiring present in the attic.

-To schedule a RECO audit for your home sale, please call Community Energy Services Corporation (CESC) at 510-981-9819 or visit the CESC website.
+Schedule a RECO audit for a home sale- call Community Energy Services Corporation (CESC) at 510-981-9819 or visit the CESC website.
 CESC is the only authorized RECO auditor for City of Berkeley properties.

 Energy Upgrade California is rebate program that allows homeowners to make energy efficiency upgrades.
 Rebates range from $1,000 - $4,000 and many are compatible with RECO.
-To find out more about other energy efficiency see: Energy Efficiency.
+For more resources, see: Energy Efficiency.

 Back to Homepage for Office of Energy and Sustainable Development